Keola Beamer: Career

 Beamer is influential as a teacher.
 He started offering lessons in the early 1970s, when most players would only play for family members.
 In 1972, Keola and Kapono provided slack key guitar lessons at the Guitar and Lute Workshop, a custom guitar manufacturer and recording studio located near Ala Moana Shopping Center on Piikoi Street.
 "In my early twenties, I was making guitars with George Gilmore and Donald Marienthal.
 We had the wild idea we could make nice guitars out of koa and mango wood, so we took out a loan from the Small Business Administration and started the Guitar and Lute Workshop on Waimanu Street in Honolulu.
 People started coming in to ask about the slack key.
 There were few teachers back then, so I agreed to try it."
 Keola published an instruction manual entitled "Hawaiian Slack Key".
 Teaching became his occupation for several years until he turned to full-time performing and composing.

 In 1973, he published First Method for the Hawaiian Slack Key Guitar (the first instruction book for the form), and in the 1990s, he produced several more instruction books and videos and started offering lessons online via his website.
 Since 2001, he has run a series of "cultural immersion" workshops dedicated not only to slack key but also to other aspects of Hawaiiana.
 Meanwhile, he has continued to tour and release CDs on his own 'Ohe Records label.
 In 2014, he was honored with an NACF Artist Fellowship for Music.
 He lives in Lahaina, Hawaii.

 Beamer was nominated for a Grammy Award in 2012 under the Best Regional Roots Music Album category, which includes Hawaiian music.
-The same year, the musical soundtrack for the motion picture movie Descendants was nominated for the Grammy Awards.
+The same year, the musical soundtrack for the motion picture movie The Descendants was nominated for the Grammy Awards.
 Beamer played on and contributed to the work.

 Beamer has influenced many guitar players.